 Leo Tolstoy could be called a father of abstract expressionism and the expressionist movements of the 19th and 20th centuries.
 His “Expression Theory” centered on the idea that art elicits and provokes emotion in the viewer.
 Tolstoy believed that the role of the artist was to provide the viewer with something that would bring out these effects.
 Abstract Expressionism achieves this by letting the medium and composition communicate for itself.
-Artists like Pollock believed that it was the viewer (and not the artist) who defines and interpret the meaning of the abstract expressionist artwork thus, there is no relevance on what artist thinks or conveys while producing the work.
+Artists like Pollock believed that it was the viewer (and not the artist) who defines and interprets the meaning of the abstract expressionist artwork thus, there is no relevance on what the artist thinks or conveys while producing the work.
 So, what is abstract expressionism?

 What Is Abstract Expressionism?